OSGeo/OSGeoLive-doc/en/quickstart/mapbender_quickstart.rst

 ========================
 You can load OGC Web Map Services (WMS) to your application.

 A WMS returns an XML-file when the getCapabilities document is requested.
-This file is parsed by Mapbender and Mapbender gets all the necessary information about the service from this XML
+This information is parsed by Mapbender and Mapbender gets all the necessary information about the service from this XML

-.. tip:: You should first check the getCapabilities document in your browser before you try to load it with Mapbender
+.. tip:: You should first check the Capabilities document in your browser before you try to load it with Mapbender

 #.
 Go to :guilabel:`admin2_en` and choose :menuselection:`WMS Management --> Load WMS`.
 Choose the application which shall contain the WMS.
 Link to the WMS getCapabilities URL in the text field and hit **Load**.